CCypri3n/EMail2Strava/README.md

 # EMail2Strava
-Repository for my personal email to strava project.
-The idea is simple.
-Send an E-Mail with a gpx / tcx file attached and have it be send to Strava.
+This programm will automatically upload an activity to strava, that it should recieve via e-email as a tcx/gpx activity.
+It will be able to fusion a gpx file with a tcx file, to create a "perfect" activity.